 Talent shuts the microwave door.

-Digest the samples at their respective temperatures, while monitoring the change in reaction conditions of the screen [1-TXT].
+Digest the samples using selected digestion program, while monitoring the change in reaction conditions on the screen [1-TXT].
 Once the digestion is complete, remove the rack from the oven chamber [2], close the door of the instrument [3] and switch it off [4].

 Talent monitors the change in reaction conditions on the screen of the instrument.
-TXT: Digestion Program: 10 min at 160 °C, 10 min at 200 °C, 15 min at 200 °C, maximum power 900 W
+TXT: Digestion Program: 10 min at 160 °C, 10 min to 200 °C, 15 min at 200 °C, maximum power 900 W

 Talent removes the rack from the microwave.